jsoprych/ParseCsv/README.md

 # ParseCsv
 A C++ header only, rfc4180 compliant, CSV file parser, using some field parsing code from the freeware "sqlite" project.
+This project is currently only tested on Linux (64bit Ubuntu 14.04 LTS), but should work under most C++ 11 compatable development environments (windows, mac, etc)

 The project's main deliverable class, CsvIO (found and completely implemented in CvsIO.h) currently access a csv compliant file and parses it into a 'grid', e.g. a vector of row (field) string vectors, defined in C++ as follows: